rbowsley/lamplighthelp/source/15-2-0_Eval_Report.markdown

 ![{{Eval}}s {{Report}} Filters](14.2.0b.png)

 Select the filters you wish to use and run the {{report}} again for a smaller set of {{eval}} responses.
-The results in the tables will now be shown just for those people who gave the answers that you chose..
+The results in the tables will now be shown just for those people who gave the answers that you chose.

 ### Downloading Your Results